···

 Fear of Loss

 If you commit, you can lose.
-Staying one foot out can feel like protection.
+Staying one foot out can feel like protection from that pain.

 Fear of Being Seen

-Real closeness means being truly known — which can feel unsafe.
+Real closeness means being truly known — which can feel unsafe if being known has hurt before.

 Past Hurt

-Old experiences taught that commitment leads to pain.
-The pattern stuck.
+Old experiences taught that getting close leads to getting hurt.
+The reflex stuck around.

 Identity Fear

-Committing might feel like losing yourself, your freedom, or who you are.
+Committing might feel like losing yourself, your freedom, or who you are outside the relationship.

-Sometimes the pull-back isn't about this person at all.
-It might be connected to a deeper feeling that you're somehow not good enough for what's being offered.
+Sometimes the pull-back connects to a deeper sense that you're somehow not good enough for what's being offered.

 When You Feel Not Good Enough